 So each day, I faced it.
 I dealt with it.
 I felt all the uncomfortable feelings.
 I fought the easy way out and took the hard path.
 Day in and day out, I battled with what had once felt comfortable.
 And, with grace, I slowly began to wake up to a new life.
 I still have a ways to go yet, but I’m happy with my imperfect progress.

 If anything, fear and the easy way out were the biggest things I had to conquer.
 What I thought was relaxing and giving myself space, was instead me taking the easy way out.
 I’d fallen deep into my comfort zone again.
 Sure, sometimes you need it, but it can be destructive when taken in several year doses at a time.
 Self-awareness in all areas of your life is more important than you know!

 I’ll leave you with this — if you’re stuck, a little lost, and unhappy with where you’re at in life, what harm could a simple wellness challenge do?
 You could come out the other side finding another part of yourself and increasing your happiness.
 More does not always get us to the finish line, and to be honest, less doesn’t always cut it either — it’s how you show up for every moment of your life.
-By all means, embrace simple.
+By all means, embrace simplicity.
 But remember to be mindful each step of the way.

 Hey Michelle, loved your honesty… The important thing is to never give up and keep pushing.
 Thanks for sharing how your small changes improved your life.
 Keep going 🙂

 Thanks Sandra!
 And you’re welcome 🙂 My fave hashtag and phrase? #keepgoing